 Dr. Oz says that in simplest terms, fiber — which is any type of roughage from plants that our bodies can’t break down — acts as food for bacteria that have slimming benefits.
 (By contrast, fatty meats and processed carbs feed bacteria that spur weight gain.)
 The more fiber you eat, the more good bacteria multiply and diversify — and the more benefits you’ll see.

-Good bacteria not only helps with weight control, says Dr. Rosser, but can also help reduce inflammation in our bodies, which is a factor that fights everything from colds and flu to depression and heart disease.
+Good bacteria not only helps with weight control, Dr. Rosser says, it can also help reduce inflammation in our bodies, which is a factor that fights everything from colds and flu to depression and heart disease.

 Gut Bacteria and Weight Loss: A Success Story

-Clarice Jones used fiber-rich smoothies (like the ones in our meal plan) to increase her fruit and vegetable intake from one or two servings a day to 14 or 15 — quadrupling her fiber intake.
+Clarice Jones used fiber-rich smoothies (like the ones in our meal plan below) to increase her fruit and vegetable intake from one or two servings a day to 14 or 15 — in effect quadrupling her fiber intake.
 “You can sneak a lot of berries and spinach into smoothies that are really tasty,” promises the Detroit mom, 36.
 And sneaking in fiber pays off.
 “I lost 18 pounds in my first 10 days and 130 pounds in 18 months!”

-Meanwhile, F-Factor dieter Tori Brun had fun loading bran crisp breads (with 4 grams of fiber each!) with cream cheese, lox, even pizza toppings. “[You should] have lots of fiber and water at meals, and you’re so full, you don’t have to worry about overeating,” says the Connecticut mom, 48, who's down 38 pounds.
+Meanwhile, F-Factor dieter Tori Brun had fun loading bran crisp breads (boasting 4 grams of fiber each) with cream cheese, lox, and even pizza toppings. “[You should] have lots of fiber and water at meals, and you’re so full, you don’t have to worry about overeating,” says the Connecticut mom, 48, who's down 38 pounds.
 “You can lose weight as you live a really enjoyable life!”